A young and influential emerging leader decries the evils of religion.

 Religion serves the revelation and not vice versa.
 Religion can go off course and can be adjusted to realign itself to the pristine moment when God reveals himself.
 Some adjustments are clearer than others, some embodiments of the revelation may be purer than others, but in the end, they serve as signposts to an encounter with God.

 This God encounter is one that humanity, from its very beginning and across time and space until this very day, has experienced out here in the natural world.
 Like the lizards who “learned” over eons in the wild to turn colors without knowing why, we search for God.
-Humans have religion because God is out here showing himself to us, and our biological scripting, our social religious constructs, as well as our personal experiences suggest this.
+Do we humans have religion because God is out here showing himself to us?
+Are we, in fact, discovering God or are we inventing Him?
+Does our biological scripting, our social religious constructs, as well as our personal experiences suggest a mystery?
+Your answers are your religion.

 What do you think?